 Detailed information about the performance of a RAIN RFID tag can be generated by testing the selected sample tag (typical tag or weakest tag) in a laboratory environment.
 The goal of the laboratory tests is to show how the tag would perform in different applications.
 Simply place the tag or tags on Voyantic Reference Materials in different arrangements and run the tests on Tagformance.

-Typical test results include RAIN RFID read ranges and orientation patterns on various materials and within various tag populations.
-When the tags are attached to different materials, their tuning and performance level change.
-With the test results it is possible to evaluate what the read range would be with different reader models.
-The results predict how the real life RAIN RFID system will work.
+Typical test results include RAIN RFID read ranges and orientation patterns on various materials and within diverse tag populations.
+When the tags are attached to different materials, their tuning, and performance level change, with the test results, it is possible to evaluate what the read range would be with varying models of readers.
+The results predict how the real-life RAIN RFID system will work.
 With proper tag data, even RAIN RFID readers can be easily compared, and the bottleneck of the system performance can be identified.

 Step 3: Let the Customer Play with the Data

 Utilizing RAIN RFID tag test data is really simple.
-As a result, you are able to efficiently assist your customer, and most likely to also shorten tag sales cycles.
+As a result, you are able to assist your customer efficiently, and most likely, also to shorten tag sales cycles.
 If you want to learn the specifics related to RAIN RFID tag data crunching utilizing the Tagformance software, please read on.

 Tagformance Read Range test results are an excellent way to compare tags.
 Choose test data with the tag population and material corresponding to the RAIN system use, and enter reader the information.